 Pool Waterfall Design Ideas

-This extravagant Spanish style home took a tiered approach to their waterfall feature, falling into subsequent pools down to their patio.
+This extravagant Spanish-style home took a tiered approach to its waterfall feature, falling into subsequent pools down to their patio.
 Thanks to Premier Pools and Spas for the photo.

 Here is an example of a large rock waterfall with massive boulders holding up the structure.
 I really like the stairs leading up behind the water feature, which likely ends at a secret lounging area.
 Image courtesy of thesynergists.org.